dojoengine/book/docs/pages/cairo/hello-dojo.md

             let moves = get!(world, player, (Moves));

             // Update the world state with the new data.
             // 1.
-Set players moves to 10
+Set player's moves remaining to 100 and last_direction to Direction::None
             // 2.
-Move the player's position 100 units in both the x and y direction. set!(
+Move the player's position 10 units in both the x and y direction. set!(
                 world,
                 (